growilabs/growi-docs/docs/en/admin-guide/management-cookbook/user-management.md

 Displays a list of users.
 Use the search filter to narrow down the users by username, name, email address, and status.

-This table can also be used to reset passwords, delete or suspend accounts, and change access privileges to the administration screen.
+This table can also be used to reset passwords, delete or suspend accounts, and change access privileges to the admin page.

 ![](./images/user-management1.png)